Breast Cancer Introduction

 By knowing how the breasts are structured, it will be considerably easier to know how to identify the possibility of a tumor, and it will be easier to understand how tumors develop in the breasts.

-Firstly, it is important to state that the breasts of the male and female body are structured in similar ways, even though they appear significantly different.
+Firstly, it is important to state that the breasts of the male and female bodies are structured in similar ways, even though they appear significantly different.

 Note that some men do not have any lobules contained within their breast tissue.

 Lobules are the components that are responsible for producing milk in the female body, which is then used to breastfeed a baby.

 They also report that the breasts are often categorized as an organ due to their particular function – which is for lactation.